 At first, I was not sure what to expect.
-Crossing the border I was thinking “what did I think – booking a holiday here”, and then coming back I was thinking “I want to go back”.
+Crossing the border, I was thinking “what did I think – booking a holiday here”, and then coming back I was thinking “I want to go back”.
 Namibia gets under your skin and stays in your heart.
-Once you left footprints in the sand, you will always want to go back.
-Namibia is a land of beauty beyond the dessert.
+Once you leave footprints in the sand, you will always want to go back.
+Namibia is a land of beauty beyond the desert.

-It’s a beautiful country.
-At times very dry and you might think all you will see is a dried-out bush or empty rivers, but that is far from the truth.
+It truly is a beautiful country.
+At times it is very dry, and you might think all you will see is a dried-out bush or empty rivers, but that is far from the truth.
 Let’s discover the hidden gems of Namibia and discover wonderful things to do:

-Firstly when visiting Namibia do make time to have a look at the stars at night.
+Firstly, when visiting Namibia do make the time to have a look at the stars at night.
 Especially when visiting an area out of town.
-There are many options for guided tours in the Desert or going on a camping experience with maybe 4×4 trails included.
+There are many options for guided tours in the desert or going on a camping trip with 4×4 trails included.
 These are truly special experiences.

-This almost sad destination in Namibia is actually a photographer’s dream.
-Old houses still preserved in the heat of the day reminds of what was….
-Sand now filling up the corridors of the buildings reminds us that nature will take back what belongs, once we humans leave.
-It is a spectacular sight to see and definitely worth putting on your travel bucket list.
+This almost sad destination in Namibia is a photographer’s dream.
+Old houses still preserved in the heat of the day remind us of what was….
+Sand now filling up the corridors of the buildings reminds us that nature will take back what belongs once we humans leave.
+It is a spectacular sight to see and worth putting on your travel bucket list.

 If you are ever looking for Twitter, Facebook, Pinterest, or Instagram photo opportunities, this is fantastic.

 This ghost town is in the South of Namibia, about ten kilometers from Lüderitz.

 This was once a beautiful small town in the height of diamond-mining-fever times.
 Unfortunately, the mining was depleted by the 1930s and the people left and abandoned their homes to trek for other diamond opportunities elsewhere.
 By 1956 the town was completely abandoned after the hospital closed.